NVIDIAGameWorks/Blast/README.md

 Current blast extensions:
 * ExtAssetUtils - NvBlastAsset utility functions.
 Add world bonds, merge assets, and transform geometric data.
 * ExtAuthoring - a set of geometric tools which can split a mesh hierarchically and create a Blast asset, along with collision geometry and chunk graphics meshes in a separate files.
-* ExtImport - provides functions to import an APEX Destructible Asset to create a Blast asset.
 * ExtExporter - standard mesh and collision writer tools in fbx, obj, and json formats.
 * ExtPhysX - a physics manager using PhysX which keeps PxActors and PxJoints updated in a user-supplied PxScene.
 It handles impact damage (through the contact callback), includes a stress solver wrapper, and provides a listener that enables multiple clients to keep their state synchronized.
 * ExtSerialization, ExtTkSerialization, ExtPxSerialization - serialization extensions for low-level, Tk and Px layers.
 Uses Cap'n Proto to provide robust serialization across different platforms.